 - Quran online courses allow you to take the class whenever it’s convenient for you without having to leave the house at all.
 Amazing, isn’t it?

 Revising in a systematic manner with the advantage of feedback

-This can also enhance your reciting because your tutor will provide comments on both your recitation and memorizing.
+- This can also enhance your recitation because your tutor will provide comments on both your recitation and memorizing.